U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 Failed tool calls must be recoverable.

-In this lecture, we will also cover Agentic UI design for these AI-native product experiences.
+This lecture also covers Agentic UI design for these AI-native product experiences.

 We will look into how to model Agent run states, how to display tool-calling UIs, how to handle streaming responses, how to design user approval flows, and how to represent AI-generated results through verifiable UIs.